Intend to Work as a Contractor? Get Familiar with IR35!

 Outside IR35:

-For such contractors who own the status as outside IR35, there is still probability that HMRC will keep a track and ensure the reality by enquiry.
+For such contractors who own the status as outside IR35, there is still a probability that HMRC will keep track and ensure the reality by enquiry.

 If you are a contractor, do reach out to us to instantly know your tax status!